brunoluiz/brunoluiz.github.io/content/blog/2025/aug/naming-cloud-resources-is-hard/index.md

 ---

 Most of us have to name “things” daily: variables, functions, services, cloud resources and others.
 Most are easy to change due to refactoring tools, but cloud resources can be impossible at times.
-Most vendors require full resource replacement: renaming a database leads to restore/recreate, and a load balancer requires shifting live traffic to a new instance. **I will cover how to avoid major complications by simply re-thinking how you name cloud resources** and (hopefully) avoid renames**.**
+Most vendors require full resource replacement: renaming a database leads to restore/recreate, and a load balancer requires shifting live traffic to a new instance. **We will cover how to avoid major complications by simply re-thinking how you name cloud resources** and (hopefully) avoid renames.

 ## **Could a naming convention help?**